omarbelkady/ReactJS/README.md

 ### JSX
 - The ReactJS Syntax for writing stuff a mix of XML and VanillaJS

+### How to resize images in React
+- Pass in an id prop to your img tag in your js file
+- Head over to your styles.css file and place a # in front of the value of the id you supplied without the quotes

 ### How To accept the default package.json
 ```bash
 npm init -y